antonfirsov/docs/2015/02-netcoreupdate/2015-02-netcore-update.md

 Doing feature work in the open means that anyone can:

-- Watch changes as they are made, to understand and give feedback on the approach for a given feature, before it is submitted as a PR.
+- Watch changes as they are made, to understand and give feedback on the approach for a given feature, _before_ it is submitted as a PR.
-- Collaborate with .NET Core team members on the actual feature work.
+- Collaborate as a group on the actual feature work.

 Here's a [good example](https://github.com/dotnet/coreclr/pull/282) of one of the first features that was developed in the open.